thu-tram/mangg-may-tinh/routing/distance-vector.md

 ## Bellman-Ford Demo

-Terminology note: When we send a message like ``I am R1, and I can reach A with cost 5,'' to our neighbors, this is often called **announcing** or **advertising** a route.
+Terminology note: When we send a message like "I am R1, and I can reach A with cost 5," to our neighbors, this is often called **announcing** or **advertising** a route.
 Notice that the advertisement contains three values: the destination, your identity (so your neighbors can forward to you), and the total cost from you to the destination.

 To restate the algorithm so far one more time: